Az-otrope/Telco-customer-churn/README.md

 - Support Vector Machine

 **Classification Metrics to focus on**<br>
-First, it's generally preferable to have a model with high **accuracy** predicting customer churn.
+First, it's generally preferable to have a model with high **accuracy** in predicting customer churn.

 73.5% of customers currently are loyal to the service.
 Therefore, I want to retain these customers by correctly predicting customers likely to churn. **Precision** is the 2nd important metric.